The 12 Best Knowledge Base Software Platforms for 2022

 Finding the right knowledge base tool for you

-Investing in a new tool is always a big decision.
-It takes time, money, and energy, so there’s a lot of pressure to get it right.
+Choosing a new tool is a big investment, so there’s a lot of pressure to get it right.
 Make sure you define your needs and goals upfront.
-As you learn more about different products, they may shift some, so you need to be a bit flexible, too.
+As you learn more about different products and knowledge management strategies, they may shift some, so you need to be a bit flexible, too.

-When you’re reviewing options, be critical, get feedback from others, and take your time.
-It may feel overwhelming at times, but as long as you have a solid game plan, we’re confident you’ll make the right choice.
+When you’re reviewing options, be critical, read reviews, get feedback from peers, and take your time.
+It may feel overwhelming, but as long as you have a solid game plan, we’re confident you’ll make the right choice.

 Like what you see?
 Share with a friend.